Amid rising police violence, New York City police to train entire force in de-escalation - News Break

 Amid rising police violence, New York City police to train entire force in de-escalation

-An increasing number of American police chiefs have an anecdote about de-escalation tactics similar to one that Cambridge, Mass., Police Commissioner Branford Bard tells.
+An increasing number of American police chiefs have an anecdote about de-escalation tactics similar to one Cambridge, Mass., Police Commissioner Branville Bard tells.
 A man with a knife was recently menacing another man in Harvard Square.
-The responding officers didn't immediately draw their guns or yell, "Drop the knife!"
-Instead, they spoke calmly, Bard said, asking the man questions while carefully moving and keeping their distance from him, as other officers maintained a perimeter to keep pedestrians away.
-Within 30 minutes, the man handed over the knife and was taken to psychiatric treatment instead of jail.www.sfgate.com
+The responding officers didn’t immediately draw their guns or yell, “Drop the knife!”
+Instead they spoke calmly, Bard said, asking the man questions while carefully moving and keeping their distance from him, as other officers maintained a perimeter to keep pedestrians away.
+Within 30 minutes, the man handed over the knife and was taken to psychiatric treatment instead of jail.www.washingtonpost.com